Lloyds gets clearance for Scottish Widows asset swap

-LONDON (Reuters) - Britain’s financial regulator has given the green light for Lloyd’s Banking Group (LLOY.L) to go ahead with a plan to bolster its finances by swapping assets with its Scottish Widows life insurance arm, two sources familiar with the matter said.
+LONDON, Oct 15 (Reuters) - Britain’s financial regulator has given the green light for Lloyd’s Banking Group to go ahead with a plan to bolster its finances by swapping assets with its Scottish Widows life insurance arm, two sources familiar with the matter said.

 Under the deal, Lloyds, in which the UK government has a 40 percent stake, will borrow over 1 billion pounds ($1.61 billion) of liquid assets held by Scottish Widows using a larger pool of lower quality securities as collateral, boosting its cash position amid a continued scarcity of bank funding.